Caroline Receveur

 Caroline Receveur Philip (born 10 November 1987) is a French fashion blogger and television personality.
 She first appeared as a contestant in reality programs and continues to appear in television programs and her fashion blog, as well as post on social media.

 Education and early career

 Caroline Receveur was born in Épinal in the department of Vosges.
 She is the second child of Jacky Receveur, a former soccer player of the FC Metz in the 1970s.
 As a child, she dreamt of becoming a model and passed her first casting at the age of 14.
 She studied at the Claude Gellée High School in Épinal and after obtaining a baccalauréat littéraire at 17, she was allowed by her parents to leave the family household.
 She moved to Paris, where she signed a contract a few months later with the modeling agency Roxane.
 However, her shootings did not allow her to have a home in the capital.

-She worked as a waitress in a nightclub in Metz while continuing to travel in Paris for modeling contracts.
-Her height did not allow her to pursue modelling vocationally.
+She worked as a waitress in a nightclub in Metz while continuing to travel in Paris for modelling contracts.
+Her height of did not allow her to pursue modelling vocationally.